swiss-art-research-net/metaphacts-community/README.md

 ## Packaging
 Run `build.sh -DbuildEnv=prod` and then `package`.
 The compiled war file will be copied to `/target/platform-*.war` and can be deployed using common servlet containers such as Jetty or Tomcat.

+## Generate JSON Schema from JSDoc

+To generate generate JSON schema from any TypeScript interface to use in the documentation with `mp-documentation`, add interface name to `platform-web-build.json` under `generatedJsonSchemas` property and execute the following command at `project/webpack` directory:

+`yarn run generate-schema <project-name> <interface-name>`

 ## Troubleshooting